Divorce and Legal Separation

 - The date you or your spouse/partner filed the Appearance, Stipulation, and Waivers (FL-130).

-But, you MUST file papers to finish your divorce and will not be divorced until the court enters a Judgment.
+But, you MUST file papers to finish your divorce.
+You will not be divorced until the court enters a Judgment.
 You will not automatically be divorced after 6 months.

 If you filed for legal separation, there is no waiting period.
 You will be legally separated on the date the court enters a Judgment in the case.